-Things To Do in Kenya, Activities, Attractions (Updated 2024)
+Things To Do in Kenya, Activities, Attractions For First Timers (Updated 2025)

-Things To Do in Kenya, Activities, Attractions (Updated 2024).
+Things To Do in Kenya, Activities, Attractions For First Timers (Updated 2025).
 Check out our list of 20 of the Best Things To Do in Kenya: Maasai Mara, Amboseli, Tsavo, Samburu, Lake Nakuru, Lamu Island, Lake Naivasha, David Sheldrick Wildlife Trust Elephant Nursery, Nairobi National Park, Malindi, Mombasa, Mount Kenya National Park, Hell’s Gate National Park, Ol Pejeta Conservancy.

 Kenya is often thought of as a one-trick pony by those who have never visited, as a fantastic safari location with little else to offer.
 However, East Africa’s most popular travel destination (almost 1.5 million international visitors in 2017) is a multidimensional area with a diverse range of rural and urban adventures.